 “That which is in the best interests of the minor child” are the primary consideration in the Parenting Plan.
 It’s hard to say what would be considered to be in the best interest of the child as each court and each judge is different.
 There are a few factors and circumstances that most judges consider to be in the children’s best interest:

 Physical and emotional safety: Courts almost universally believe the child’s best interests are served when the child is placed in a physically and emotionally safe environment free from abuse and neglect.

 Consistency: Most courts believe consistency is in a children’s best interests and do not favor moving the child from residing with one parent to residing with the other.
 They also typically do not favor disrupting the child’s schedule, school, and school activities, or moving the child away from friends and extracurricular activities

 Both parents: Unless one parent has been found unable to care for the child, courts will almost always find that a child’s best interests are served when the child is able to build a relationship with both parents.
 In other words, it is a very rare move for a court to approve a parenting plan that significantly or completely cuts the child off from seeing the other parent.

 Family ties: While perhaps not as important as the other factors, if the child has developed significant ties with extended family members like grandparents, aunts, and uncles, a court will likely take this into consideration when determining the child’s best interests.
 So, for example, a parenting plan that proposes to move a child to a different home and away from the grandparents when the child has a close, loving relationship with the grandparents and has seen them nearly every day of her life might not be approved by the court.

 Once the Marital Settlement Agreement and The Parenting Plan have been developed and agreed upon by the parents, the documents will be filed in the court and a hearing will be set.

 If you have questions or need advice, contact me today.
 I’m here for you.
-Call now to schedule your FREE Consultation with me, Attorney Erin Morse.
+Call now to schedule your Consultation with me, Attorney Erin Morse.